-The Pixelate effects merge neighbouring pixels of the image into monochrome cells.
+The Pixelate effects (Crystalize and Mosaic) merge neighboring pixels of the image into monochrome cells.
 Let us consider each of them in detail:

 Mosaic.
 The effect groups neighboring pixels into square blocks.
 The color of each block is obtained by averaging the colors of grouped pixels.

 Size (2-300).
 The parameter sets the lateral length of the square blocks in the original pixels.

 If the Fixed Preview Area check-box is enabled, all changes will be displayed in a small preview area.
 If the check-box is disabled, the changes will be applied to the area visible in the Image Window.

 Click OK to apply the changes to the image and close the effect dialog box.